To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

 Redland City is connected to the SEQ Water Grid via a pump station on Gramzow Road, Mount Cotton which allows water to be pumped to and from the city.
 This pump station connects to the Heinemann Road Reservoir in Mount Cotton which is also connected to Herring Lagoon on North Stradbroke Island, ensuring two sources of water to the southern end of the city.

-The Heinemann Road Reservoir services the Southern Moreton Bay Islands, Redland Bay, Victoria Point and Thornlands and is also connected to the Mount Cotton Reservoir at Tallow Wood Court which services Mount Cotton and Sheldon.
-This reservoir in turn is connected to the Alexandra Hills Reservoir located at Hilltop Circuit, making possible the supply of water to Redland City’s northern suburbs should there be issues with Leslie Harrison Dam, which traditionally services the north of the city.
+The Heinemann Road Reservoir services the Southern Moreton Bay Islands, Redland Bay, Victoria Point and Thornlands, and is also connected to the Mount Cotton Reservoir at Tallow Wood Court which services Mount Cotton and Sheldon.
+This reservoir in turn is connected to the Alexandra Hills Reservoir located at Alexandra Circuit, making possible the supply of water to Redland City’s northern suburbs should there be issues with Leslie Harrison Dam, which traditionally services the north of the city.

 There are a number of rural properties in the Sheldon area with large dams that act as an independent water source for those residents.
 These dams may provide a potential source of water for aerial water-bombing operations should they be required.